 SingPass and CorpPass 'temporarily unavailable': GovTech

-SINGAPORE: National authentication systems SingPass and CorpPass were "temporarily unavailable" on Thursday (Nov 29) night, said the Government Technology Agency of Singapore (GovTech).
+SINGAPORE: National authentication systems SingPass and CorpPass were "temporarily unavailable" on Thursday night (Nov 29), said the Government Technology Agency of Singapore (GovTech).

 "The team is working to restore the services ...
 Thank you for your patience," the agency said on Facebook at 7.50pm.